Honor system

 Plants available for sale in Philadelphia using the honor system.

-An honor system, trust system or honesty system is a way of running a variety of endeavors based on trust, honor, and honesty.
+An honor system, trust system, or honesty system is a way of running a variety of endeavors based on trust, honor, and honesty.

-The honor system is also a system granting freedom from customary surveillance (as to students or prisoners) with the understanding that those who are so freed will be bound by their honor to observe regulations (e.g. prison farms may be operated under the honor system), and will therefore not abuse the trust placed in them.
+The honor system is also a system granting freedom from customary surveillance (as to students or prisoners) with the understanding that those who are so freed will be bound by their honor to observe regulations (e.g., prison farms may be operated under the honor system), and will therefore not abuse the trust placed in them.

 Examples

 Education

 The first honor system in America was created at the College of William & Mary in 1779.
 In some colleges, the honor system is used to administer tests unsupervised.
 Students are generally asked to sign an honor code statement that says they will not cheat or use unauthorized resources when taking tests.
-As an example, at Vanderbilt University students taking examinations are required to sign and include the following pledge: “I pledge on my honor that have neither given nor received unauthorized aid on this examination”.
-Any student caught in violation of the Honor Code is referred to the Honor Council which investigates and determines the appropriate action, which can range from failing the course to expulsion from the university.
+As an example, at Vanderbilt University, students taking examinations are required to sign and include the following pledge: "I pledge on my honor that I have neither given nor received unauthorized aid on this examination."
+Any student caught in violation of the Honor Code is referred to the Honor Council, which investigates and determines the appropriate action, which can range from failing the course to expulsion from the university.

-At the University of Virginia a student taking an examination is also required to sign a pledge not to give or receive aid and there is one penalty for transgression of the honor code, dismissal from the university.
-Texas A&M also has an Honor System which states, Aggies do not lie, cheat or steal or tolerate those who do.
-Any student that does not follow the code is remanded to the Honor council so they can determine the severity of the case and how the student should be punished or if expulsion is necessary.
-The students at the University of North Carolina at Chapel Hill also maintain a student-run honor system.
-Students maintain the integrity of the university by pledging not to cheat, steal or lie.
-Unlike the University of Virginia, the honor system at Chapel Hill allows for different sanctions, ranging from probation to expulsion.
+At the University of Virginia, a student taking an examination is also required to sign a pledge not to give or receive aid; the single penalty for transgression of the honor code is dismissal from the university.
+Texas A&M University also has an Honor System, which states: "Aggies do not lie, cheat or steal or tolerate those who do."
+Any student who does not follow the code is remanded to the Honor Council so they can determine the severity of the case and whether the student should be sanctioned or expelled.
+The students at the University of North Carolina at Chapel Hill similarly maintain a student-run honor system, pledging not to cheat, steal, or lie.
+Unlike the University of Virginia, the honor system at Chapel Hill allows for flexible sanctions, ranging from probation to expulsion.
 A single-sanction Honor Code exists at the Virginia Military Institute, where a "drum out" ceremony is still carried out upon a cadet's dismissal.

-Some private universities are run by or associated with religious organizations and their honor code reflect that association.
-At Brigham Young University students commit to the Church Educational System Honor Code which unlike other honor codes has restrictions placed on how students should engage in sexual and romantic relationships and that students and employees should attend religious services.
+Some private universities are run by or associated with religious organizations, and their honor codes reflect that association.
+At Brigham Young University, students commit to the Church Educational System Honor Code, which, unlike other academic honor codes, includes rules regarding sexual and romantic conduct as well as mandatory attendance at religious services.

+Unproctored exams have been found to result in higher rates of undetected cheating compared to proctored exams.

 Retail

 These handheld scanning devices allow customers to scan their own groceries while shopping.
-Such activity is not closely monitored by employees, and is therefore an honor system.
+Such activity is not closely monitored by employees and operates on an honor system.